 The traditionally popular forms of fantasy tend to fall into four main areas (with a good deal of overlap): high fantasy, epic fantasy, heroic fantasy, and finally, sword and sorcery.
 But what are the differences between these closely related subgenres?
 Many of these traditional forms take a rather black and white view of good and evil with fairly moralistic, do-gooder protagonists.
-More recently, however, as the subgenres of fantasy increase exponentially, there’s been a lot of focus shifting to the morally ambiguous and gritty realities being brought into fantastical settings.
+More recently, however, the subgenres of fantasy have increased exponentially.
+There’s been a lot of focus shifting to the morally ambiguous and gritty realities being brought into fantastical settings.

 Tolkien the trendsetter: high vs. epic fantasy

 Epic fantasy is relatively self-explanatory in that it deals with the scope and scale of the story.
 Something is of epic scale if it threatens an entire world or universe.
-Epic stories don’t just involve a village, city, or even country, they are far more wide reaching than that and are filled to the brim with so many characters you may need to keep a list of all of them handy.
+Epic stories don’t just involve a village, city, or even country, they are far more wide-reaching and are filled to the brim with so many characters you may need to keep a list of them to hand.
 To accompany this epic plot, you often have a novel of epic length.
-You know the kind… where they could double as weights.
+You know the kind… where they could double as weights or door stops in a violent storm.
 Epic stories also tend to have fairly black and white ideas of good and evil/light and dark.
-Think Jedi versus the Sith, everyone in Middle Earth that’s not under Sauron’s control, or Belgarion’s questing party against Torak in The Belgariad.
+Think Jedi versus Sith, everyone in Middle Earth that’s not under Sauron’s control, or Belgarion’s questing party against Torak in The Belgariad.
 This genre also tends to include magic in some guise as well as characters on a quest, but these are elements they also tend to share with the high fantasy subgenre.

 Heroes wielding swords and magic

 Two common subgenres that are also often lumped together are heroic fantasy and sword and sorcery.
-To further confuse matters, both of these ‘subgenres’ are potentially ‘sub-subgenres’, easily falling within high, epic, and other fantasy genres.
-Heroic fantasy stories are action adventure stories with one main hero (and potentially a supporting cast to help the hero along).
+To further confuse matters, both of these ‘subgenres’ are sometimes referred to as ‘sub-subgenres’, easily falling within high, epic, and other fantasy genres.
+Heroic fantasy stories are action-adventure stories with one main hero (and potentially a supporting cast to help the hero along).
 The genre tends to fit somewhere between high and low fantasy, being neither too grand in scale nor entirely solely focused on the character’s own personal goals.
 Most importantly, heroic fantasy must be heroic – in the sense that the hero’s goals are moral.
-The hero is not weighed down by too many character flaws, but tends to be self-sacrificing and only succeeds after much hard work.
+The hero is not weighed down by too many character flaws, tends to be self-sacrificing, and only succeeds after much hard work.

 So what separates heroic fantasy from sword and sorcery?
 Sword and sorcery is heroic fantasy’s pulpy cousin.
 Often referred to as the ‘fathers’ of the sword and sorcery subgenre are authors Fritz Leiber, Robert E. Howard and Michael Moorcock.
 One of the most popular original sword and sorcery stories is that of Howard’s Conan the Barbarian.
 The settings of sword and sorcery tales tend to be less well developed than those that appear in heroic fantasies, though they tend towards more exotic physical descriptions.
 Also, the protagonists of sword and sorcery are generally morally ambiguous, sometimes on paths of redemptions that lead them to take questionable actions from time to time.